jchan172/scratch-cms/README.md

 	wget -qO- https://toolbelt.heroku.com/install-ubuntu.sh | sh

 ###Post Setup
-Check that rails has no problems by making it create a new rails app:

-	rails new abcdefg

-This should create a folder abcdefg with bunch of files inside.
-If this ran sucessfully, rails has no problems.
-You can now use rm -r to delete that folder.

 Now check that everything for our project works.
-Go to the directory where the # project is and then run:
+Go to the directory where the project is and then run:

-	bundle install --without production
+	bundle install

-The line above will install project's dependencies without the postrgesql package that's used only on heroku's end (causes local problems if using something besides PostgreSQL on development database)
+Setup Postgresql

+	sudo -u postgres createuser <your shell username>
+	# Shall the NEW ROLE be a superuser? (y/n) n
+	# Shall the NEW ROLE be allowed TO CREATE DATABASES? (y/n) y
+	# Shall the NEW ROLE be allowed TO CREATE more NEW roles? (y/n) n

+Go into the config/database.yml and change these lines.
+You can delete the password field.
+	# config/database.yml
+	development:
+	  adapter: postgresql
+	  encoding: unicode
+	  database: website_base_development
+	  pool: 5
+	  username: <your shell username>

+Go to the top of the project directory and create a database:

+	rake db:create

 Try to start a localhost server